 Calculate position size based on current volatility (ATR) and a fixed percentage of account equity.

 Professional traders never risk a fixed dollar amount or a fixed number of points per trade.
-They size positions based on the current volatility of the instrument — because volatility defines how much room a trade needs to breathe, and how much damage is done when the stop is hit.
+They size positions based on criteria that ideally takes in the current volatility of the instrument — because volatility defines how much room a trade needs to breathe relative to market conditions today.

 The fixed-point problem is one of the most underappreciated issues in strategy development.
 Consider the S&P 500: a 100-point stop loss in the year 2000 represented roughly 10% of the index's value (S&P 500 near 1,000).
 At that level, a 100-point stop would be hit on many ordinary trading days — it was a wide, generous stop for its era.
 In 2024, with the S&P 500 above 5,000, a 100-point move is less than 2% of the index's value and is comfortably within normal intraday noise.
-The same 100-point stop that was wide in 2000 is now dangerously tight.
+The same 100-point stop that was wide in 2000 and might have taken several months to achieve is now a typical daily move.

 A strategy built with a fixed 100-point stop in 2000 and backtested across 20 years of data is broken by design.
 The stops and targets that worked in the early period become progressively miscalibrated as the instrument's price level and volatility evolve.
-ATR fixes this by anchoring every distance — stop, target, trailing stop — to how much the instrument is actually moving right now.
+ATR is one way that can help.
+It fixes this by anchoring every distance — stop, target, trailing stop — to how much the instrument is actually moving right now.
+This isn't a silver bullet and there are circumstances where we need to be careful; however, let's first look at how it's constructed.

 To make the scale problem concrete, here is a comparison of what a 100-point stop has meant on the S&P 500 at different points in history: